foxtartaglia/foxtartaglia/README.md

  🌙 : 100% offtab, on call, playing a game ect.
 Feel free to sit with me, c+h is VERY encouraged.

- ⛔ : My DNI, usually not used unless I'm with friends
+ ⛔ : My DNI, if I am in dni avoid sitting w/ me unless I have you friended because I am more comfortable with you, also usually is on if I'm talking to friends and can't multitask

 ### ╭【   ♡・ INT / DNI 】  ・・